Join the RHS today and support our charitable work

 Similar mites can be found on Sorbus and other Rosaceae trees, these are different species to that found on pear.

-Pear trees suffering from blister mite will look as follows;
+Pear trees with blister mite will have the following symptoms;

 In light infestations infested leaves or shoots can be removed, this may stop the mite spreading all over the tree.
 Taking infested leaves off a heavily affected tree will do more harm to the plant than the mite.